Who were the Huguenots?

-Secondly, French Protestant settlements in the UK were all in the south of England, Scotland and Ireland, while some went to the French-speaking Channel Islands.
+Secondly, Huguenot settlements in the UK were all in the south of England, Scotland and Ireland, while some went to the French-speaking Channel Islands.

 Some names are obviously French, but others were misrecorded, such as the Chataigne family in Wandsworth who became the Chattings.

-Some refugees translated their names.
+Some Huguenots translated their names.
 One Dubois family in London changed its name to Wood during the Napoleonic Wars.

 The Huguenot Society of Great Britain’s Quarto Series includes the major sources for Huguenot ancestry in England and Ireland.
 The most vital are the Returns of Aliens, made in the early 17th century; the naturalisation and denization records from 1500 to 1800; and all the extant registers of French churches in this country.
 These are all on CD-Rom.
 Publications in the Quarto Series are available in a number of libraries including the Huguenot Library.

-As well as thousands of books and documents, the library has copies of research carried out into individual names and families.
+As well as thousands of books and documents, the Huguenot Library has copies of research carried out into individual names and family histories.

 Containing more than 200,000 entries, this is a master index to all of the publications in the Quarto Series.
 It has been compiled by the Huguenot Society of Australia and is available to buy on CD-Rom.
 If the name you are interested in is not here, the people are not Huguenots.